SebiR/Pollin_NetIO_Clone/README.md

 ## Versions
 ### Original
+> [!WARNING]
+> The original design is flawed in many ways.
+If you want to build this design, you should be prepared for some disappointment!
 * As identical as possible to the original
 * outline and placement of the components as close as possible
 * Assembly plan of the original works